-L/5640/Add.35/Rev.1 Page 5
+L/5640/Add.35/Rev.2 Page 4

-- (a) if required on the basis of a decision taken by an international organization of which Austria is a member; - (b) for the implementation of trads policy agreements and other international arrangements; - (c) for overall economic considerations, in particular for the maintenance of Austrian exports; - (d) to avoid by-passing of the Austrian provisions concerning liberalization.
+- (c) for overall economic considerations, in particular for the maintenance of Austrian exports; - (d) to avoid by-passing of the Austrian provisions concerning liberalization.

-In practice, certificates of origin are mainly required for the purpose outlined in (d) i.e. to ensure that imports originate in countries to which Austria has extended liberalization.
+In practice, certificates of origin are mainly required for the purpose outlined in (d) i.e., to ensure that imports originate in countries to which Austria has extended liberalization.